Gagravarr/PDFtkBox/README.md

 BookmarkYOffset: 230

 The zoom can be one of:
- * inherit  - Inherit zoom
+ * Inherit   - Inherit zoom
- * fit      - Fit page width+height
+ * FitPage   - Fit page width+height
- * fitwidth - Fit page width
+ * FitWidth  - Fit page width
- * ''TODO Rest''
+ * FitHeight - Fit page height
+ * ##        - Zoom to ##% eg 50 = 50% zoom

-The default zoom is, in keeping with pdftk, is fitwidth The default y offset, in keeping with pdftk, is 0 (top)
+The default zoom is, in keeping with PDFtk, is FitWidth

+The default Y Offset, in keeping with PDFtk, is 0 (top)